yushiangfu/study-notes/06-a-vfs.md

 So the operational flow is like this:

-- It's a relative path,
+- It's a relative path, and we start from the dentry pointed by pwd.
 - Look up till the last component, 'blabla', and it's not there.
 - If the user has specified flag O_CREAT, then parent inode, 'root' in the example, creates the file.